-Dr. Jeff Wagnitz, Vice President for Academic Affairs
+Dr. Emily Lardner, Vice President for Academic Affairs

 Josh Gerstman, Vice President for Institutional Advancement

-Josh Gerstman works with the Institutional Advancement team to build valuable relationships and establish meaningful presence within Highline College’s communities, resulting in support for the college and our students.
-Josh has 20 years’ experience working in the community and technical college system, primarily at Green River College, where he worked with staff, faculty and community to develop a series of financial interventions to assist students in clearing a path to their degrees.
-Josh is active in the community as a Kent Rotarian, and along with his wife Heather as volunteer search dog handlers in King County, and as a father of a graduating high school senior.
+Josh Gerstman is vice president of the Institutional Advancement team and works to build valuable relationships and establish a meaningful presence within Highline College’s communities, resulting in support for the college and our students.
+Josh came to Highline with 20 years of experience working in the community and technical college system, primarily at Green River College, where he worked with staff, faculty and community to develop a series of financial interventions to assist students in clearing a path to their degrees.
+Josh is active in the community as a Kent Rotarian, volunteers with his wife Heather as search dog handlers in King County, and is a father of a recent college graduate.
 Josh earned a master’s degree at Wayne State University in Detroit and a bachelor’s degree from the University of Michigan, where he was a tuba player in the Michigan Marching Band.

-Dr. Saovra “Sy” Ear, Interim Vice President for Student Services
+Dr. Michael Pham, Vice President for Administrative Services

-- Monica Luce: Dean of Instruction, Instructional Resources
+- Jennifer Sandler: Associate Dean of Accessibility Resources

-- Lorraine Odom: Associate Dean and Registrar, Enrollment Services
+- Jesse Knappenberger: Dean of Advising and Enrollment Services